Best OKR Software 2026: 11 Tools for Goal Alignment and Performance

 Pros:

-• The platform includes project portfolio management alongside OKRs, enabling a unified performance-operational view.
+• Project portfolio management alongside OKRs for a unified view

 Cons: